 In 2014, Prof. Chudasama was awarded a prestigious Ramsay Fellowship in the field of Chemical Biology and was made Technical Director of biologicals company (ThioLogics), which is based on technology he is an inventor of (www.thiologics.com).

-In early 2015, Dr Chudasama was appointed to a lectureship at UCL following his being highlighted as a future leader in Science by Forbes magazine and the Royal Society of Chemistry.
-In late 2015, Dr Chudasama was awarded a UCL Excellence Fellowship to concentrate on work in the context of Chemical Biology.
+In early 2015, Prof. Chudasama was appointed to a lectureship at UCL following his being highlighted as a future leader in Science by Forbes magazine and the Royal Society of Chemistry.
+In late 2015, Prof. Chudasama was awarded a UCL Excellence Fellowship to concentrate on work in the context of Chemical Biology.

 In 2016, Vijay was cited as being one of CNN News’ 2020 visionaries for his work in the field of antibody-drug conjugates before being promoted to a Reader position at UCL in the section of Organic Chemistry & Chemical Biology.

 In 2017, Prof. Chudasama was highlighted by GSK at their prestigious GSK Emerging Academics Symposium for his work on the treatment of cancer.
 He was then selected as the 2018 Howard Prize Lecturer, which celebrates world leading mid-career academics working in the biophysical sciences (BSI).

 Most recently, in late 2019, he was promoted to Professor of Organic Chemistry and Chemical Biology at UCL.